Hamiltonian Mechanics of Feature Learning: Bottleneck Structure in Leaky ResNets: Leaky ResNets

 This can be thought of as a continuous version of the traditional ResNet with activations $\alpha_{\ell}(x)$ for $\ell=1,\dots,L$: $\alpha_{\ell+1}(x)=\alpha_{\ell}(x)+W_{\ell}\sigma(\alpha_{\ell}(x)).$

-We will focus on \textbf{Leaky ResNets}, a variant of ResNets that interpolate between ResNets and FCNNs, by tuning the strength of the skip connections leading to the following ODE with parameter $\tilde{L}$:
+We will focus on \textbf{Leaky ResNets}, a variant of ResNets that interpolate between ResNets and Fully-Connected Neural Networks (FCNNs), by tuning the strength of the skip connections leading to the following ODE with parameter $\tilde{L}$:

 This can be thought of as the continuous version of $\alpha_{\ell+1}(x)=(1-\tilde{L})\alpha_{\ell}(x)+W_{\ell}\sigma(\alpha_{\ell}(x))$.
 As we will see, the parameter $\tilde{L}$ plays a similar role as the depth in a FCNN.